ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

       }
    }

+.. |String class| raw:: html

+   <a href="http://docs.oracle.com/javase/7/docs/api/java/lang/String.html" target="_blank">String class</a>

 There are lots of other methods in the String class.
-See the Java documentation for the String class at http://docs.oracle.com/javase/6/docs/api/java/lang/String.html.
+You can look through the Java documentation for the |String class| online.
 You don't have to know all of these for the exam, but you can use them if you want to on the exam.

 .. note::